KilianKegel/blog20250915/README.md

   - division
 * floating point transcendental functions
     * square root
+    * logarithm
+    * exponential function
     * tangent
     * arcus tangent<br>
       NOTE: sine and cosine and related functions are derived from the tangent/arcus tangent function
-    * logarithm
-    * exponential function
 * 64 bit integer and packed BCD arithmetic

 That time the semiconductor technology was able to produce chips with approximately 40.000 transistors.<br>
-The limitation required a very *efficient design* of the FPU (floating point unit) interface and architecture:<br>
+The limitation required a very *efficient design* of the FPU (floating point unit) interface and architecture, that was challanging for programmers and compiler writers  :<br>
 * [**On the Advantages of the 8087’s Stack**](documents/87STACK.pdf)
 * [**How Intel 80x87 Stack Over/Underflow Should Have Been Handled**](documents/STACK87.pdf)

+NOTE: Concurrent FPU designs ([**Motorola 68881**](https://en.wikipedia.org/wiki/Motorola_68881)) appeared later on the market with the availability of about 160.000 transistors and a more elegant architecture and interface design.<br>